pottijordan/pottijordan.github.io/_posts/2019-08-26-phishing-with-saml-and-sso-providers.md

 ## The phishing flow looks like this:

   1. The user gets an email from noreply@okta.com with a message stating that they need to update their MFA token or something to that effect.
-This message is almost entirely attacker-controlled using Okta&#8217;s Email Template Customization.
+This message is almost entirely attacker-controlled using Okta's Email Template Customization.
   2. The link they are asked to follow goes to <attacker controlled subdomain>.okta.com (Our example uses my personal Okta account but this could be changed to fit your operation)
   3. Once they click the link, it redirects immediately to our phishing site.
-  4. In our case, we used EvilGinx which creates a transparent proxy of our target&#8217;s actual Okta login page which allows us to capture the login credentials as well as the session token.
+  4. In our case, we used EvilGinx which creates a transparent proxy of our target's actual Okta login page which allows us to capture the login credentials as well as the session token.

 ## So how does this work?